protectai/nbdefense/docs/docs/supported-scans/detecting-licenses.md

 NB Defense scans for common vulnerabilities and exposures (CVEs) associated with the dependencies in your project's `requirements.txt` file and your python environment.
 We evaluate your dependencies for licenses that are not included in your list of accepted licenses.

-## License Detection with the Jupyter Lab Extension (JLE)
+## License Detection with the JupyterLab Extension (JLE)

-The NB Defense Jupyter Lab Extension tracks your notebooks currently configured kernel to scan imported third party dependencies for licenses.
+The NB Defense JupyterLab Extension tracks your notebooks currently configured kernel to scan imported third party dependencies for licenses.

 !!! warning